sathyapriyaa-blod/Invoice-generator/README.md

 - Added implementation of HTML to JSON
 - Added implementation of JSON to HTML

+Todo:
-Todo: Add puppeteer or alternative to convert HTML to PDF
+    - Add puppeteer or alternative to convert HTML to PDF
+    - Logic to edit the JSON based on inputs